-The American Academy of Family Physicians (AAFP) remains committed to supporting the Choosing Wisely®(www.choosingwisely.org) campaign with the goal of ensuring high-quality, cost-effective care to patients.
+The American Academy of Family Physicians (AAFP) is committed to supporting the Choosing Wisely®(www.choosingwisely.org) campaign with the goal of ensuring high-quality, cost-effective care for patients.
 The AAFP has identified 15 tests and procedures(5 page PDF) that both doctors and patients should carefully consider and openly discuss before incorporating them into a treatment plan.

-Watch Michael LeFevre, MD, MSPH, as he talks about the importance of the Choosing Wisely initiative to ensure high-quality.
-Dr. LeFevre is Future of Family Medicine Professor and Vice Chair at the Department of Family and Community Medicine at the University of Missouri, Columbia.
+Watch Michael LeFevre, MD, MSPH, as he talks about the importance of the Choosing Wisely initiative to ensure high quality care.
+Dr. LeFevre is Future of Family Medicine Professor and Vice Chair at the Department of Family and Community Medicine at the University of Missouri--Columbia.

 To help reduce unnecessary or harmful treatments and tests, the AAFP recommends that family physicians have conversations with patients regarding the safety and efficacy of:

 Choosing Wisely® Recommendation: Don't prescribe antibiotics for otitis media in children aged 2-12 years with non-severe symptoms where the observation option is reasonable.